SwathiPriya37/To-Do-List/README.md

 -  Edit tasks
 -  Delete tasks
 -  Mark tasks as completed
--  Responsive and user-friendly UI
+-  Responsive and simple user-friendly UI

 ##  Technologies Used
 - **HTML** - Structure of the application